AndreiVasilev/SDL2_Particle_Simulation/README.md

 # Particle Simulation Using SDL Graphics Library

-This program renders a swarm of particles that spin around the screen and change colors.
+This program renders a swarm of particles on screen that spin around in a cirular fashion and change colors.
+This is my second ever object oriented project and biggest project to date.
+I am sure that there is ways in which this program could be improved, and I will try to implement improvements as I continue to learn more.

 <h2>The Simulation In Action (Click Images For Video)</h2>
 <p align="left">